HectorRicardo/simple-music-app/README.md

 </figure>

-Each entity (box) in the diagram above is only allowed to communicate with the other entity(ies) it has a connection with.
-There's no bypassing entities at all.
+Each entity (box) in the diagram above is only allowed to communicate with the other entity(ies) it points to.
+There's no "bypassing" entities at all.

 The `MediaController` and `MediaSession` classes are universal.
 This means that any controller encapsulated by a `MediaController` can bidirectionally connect